-South Florida pantries run in climate that forgives nothing.
-Humidity loads refrigerators harder, milk turns faster when ordering still assumes a northern winter curve, and ice bins in shared break rooms become hygiene touchpoints the moment adoption spikes.
-A tower pantry that looked fine in January can smell like stale dairy by mid-spring if service cadence still follows desk-only averages.
+South Florida break rooms do not get a gentle transition into summer.
+Humidity makes refrigerators work harder, milk spoils faster than ordering spreadsheets predict, and ice bins in shared pantries become hygiene touchpoints the moment adoption picks up.
+A pantry that looked fine in January can smell like stale dairy by mid-spring if service still follows desk-only averages from a cooler climate.

 Refrigerators sized for averages fail on humid weeks

-Curtain-wall towers and campus pads both see afternoon loads that morning stocking did not predict.
-Whole-bean equipment grinds per cup; recurring service keeps grinder calibration and steam wands honest under daily load.
-Cup-based billing shows adoption in pours when finance asks whether the pantry line funds behavior or waste.
+Curtain-wall towers and campus buildings both see afternoon traffic that morning stocking did not predict.
+Whole-bean equipment grinds fresh per cup; recurring service keeps grinder calibration and steam wands performing under daily load.
+Cup-based billing shows adoption in actual pours when finance asks whether the pantry line funds real use or waste.

 Milk ordering when turnover doubles

-Oat and dairy splits multiply across floors—sustainability teams on oat, client suites on whole milk.
+Oat and dairy splits multiply across floors—sustainability teams prefer oat, client suites expect whole milk.
 Order habits tuned to January traffic will overstock light days and run dry on heavy afternoons.
-Dial taps during week one of a pilot so week two reflects honest usage.
+Dial milk taps during week one of a pilot so week two reflects honest usage.

-The proprietary Arabica blend—sourced from Papua New Guinea, Brazil, and Colombia and roasted in the United States—is replenished weekly or biweekly on measured pours.
+Break Coffee Co. uses a proprietary Arabica blend—sourced from Papua New Guinea, Brazil, and Colombia and roasted in the United States—replenished weekly or biweekly based on measured pours.

 Tower docks and humidity on the same service visit

 Email tom.dowd@breakcoffeeco.com with tower dock rules before equipment ships.
-Service visits that cluster maintenance with cold-chain checks beat break-fix cycles where flavor complaints arrive before error codes.
+Service visits that combine maintenance with cold-chain checks beat break-fix cycles where flavor complaints arrive before error codes.

 Pilot the floor with the hardest shared-pantry load